frederic-perez/AmE-dictionary/data/idioms.md

 __be made of sterner stuff__ To be very strong, determined, or of uncompromising character, especially in comparison to others. _I can’t believe you let us down at the last minute.
 I thought you were made of sterner stuff than that!_ _Did she cry?
 I thought she was made of sterner stuff._
 __be more trouble than it’s worth__ To not be important, useful, or beneficial enough to justify the effort or difficulty that something requires. _With all the repairs this car will need to be road-worthy, it’s going to be more trouble than it’s worth!_
 __be no picnic__ _Looking after four children is no picnic._
+__be no slouch__ To be very hardworking, enthusiastic, and/or skillful. _Tom might not be the friendliest coworker in the world, but he’s no slouch when it comes to running the company’s IT systems._
 __be not just another pretty face__ To have distinguishing achievements, intelligence, skills, or abilities beyond what was or may have been assumed.
 __be on (one’s) conscience__ To be a persistent cause or source of guilt, such as an act of wrongdoing.
 __be on the lookout__ :two::hammer: